-Use non-Spiideo cameras to add further angles and enrich your Spiideo Play broadcast
+You now have the option of using your non-Spiideo cameras to add further angles and enrich your Spiideo Play recordings as well as reviews.

 Requirements for External Camera Sources